This topic documents a feature of Visual Filters and Transitions, which is deprecated as of Windows Internet Explorer 9.

 Reverses the hue, saturation, and brightness values of the content of the object.

 sProperties String that specifies one or more properties exposed by the filter.

-The following table lists the members exposed by the Chroma object.
+The following table lists the members exposed by the Invert object.

 Sets or retrieves a value that indicates whether the filter is enabled.

-The object that the filter is applied to must have layout before the filter effect displays.
+The object that the filter is applied to must have layout before the filter effect will display.
 You can give the object layout by setting the height or width property, setting the position property to

 absolute, setting the writingMode property to